The Intent-Led Pipeline System for Tech Vendors

 ERP vendors

-Promise: "See if your current system can handle the next 3 years"
+Promise: "See if your system can handle the next 3 years"

-Offers: Migration timeline builder, Cost comparison calculator, 30-min migration plan call
+Offers: Migration timeline builder, 30-min migration plan call

 CRM vendors

-Promise: "Find out what deals you're losing to poor follow-up"
+Promise: "Find what deals you're losing to poor follow-up"

 Finance platforms